duncan-r/SHIP/_sources/tuflow/tuflowpart.txt

    # You can access the components directly
    for i, g in enumerate(logic.group_parts):
-      # Will print a list of hash codes for the different part in each clause
-      print (g)

       # Prints a list of terms for each group.
 This is the bit after the '=='
       # in, for example: If Event == evt1 | evt2 | evt3.
 The terms would be